mccafj/MovieLens-Recommendation-System/README.md

 # Final Model Evaluation

 To evaluate our final model on the full dataset and actually create a recommendation system, we had additional steps to complete.
 First we built our full trainset and fit it our best model on it.
-Then we returned to Pandas dataframe and created a separate dataframe that contained each movie only once.
-Next, we were able to create a separate list for a given user that contained the movies they'd already seen, and a separate dataframe of the movies they had not yet seen.
+Then we returned to the main Pandas dataframe and created a separate dataframe that contained each movie only once.
+Next, we were able to create a separate list for a given user that contained the movies they'd *already* seen, and a separate dataframe of the movies they had **not** yet seen.
 We were able to incorporate that information into a function that would return the top 5 movies for any given user that they had not yet seen.

 One limitation of any recommendation system (ours included) is the quality of the user input.
-This could include rater bias (always rating highly, or consistently rating every at a low score).
+This could include rater bias (always rating highly, or consistently rating every movie at a low score).
 It may also be beneficial to have a wider rating scale (e.g. 0-10) to allow for more granularity.
 The user-generated tags are also a good idea for additional refinement of the recommendation, but <4% of our dataset contained them.

-Specifically related to model-based collaborative filtering, it is dependent on explicit user ratings, and would be unable to provide recommendations for a new user with no ratings to refer to.
-To be able to offer recommendations even to a new user, we took the ooportunity to create a content-based filter, using genre-information on each movie.
+Specifically related to model-based collaborative filtering, it is dependent on explicit user ratings, and would be unable to provide recommendations for a new user with no ratings to which to refer.
+To be able to offer recommendations even to a new user, we took the opportunity to create a content-based filter, using genre information on each movie in the unique movie dataset.
 This involved utilizing sklearn's TF-IDF Vectorizer and cosine similarity.
 By finding the top 5 movies with the closest similarity (in genre) to a favorite movie inputted by the user, we were able to provide recommendations even for a user who has no prior movie ratings listed in the dataset.

 <a id='summary'></a>